laboon/ebook/text/50_writing_testable_code.md

 ```

-We have now reduced the number of dependencies to that single class AnimalDatabaseWorker, and only call one method on it.
+We have now reduced the number of dependencies to that single class `AnimalDatabaseWorker`, and only call one method on it.

 The second concept is to ensure that everything you do is repeatable.
 What you don't want is a test which works fine sometimes.
 If there is a failure, you should know about it immediately.
 If there is not a failure, you do not want to have to have false alarms.